 - I was looking for help to simplify complex sentences.

 If you write consistently, you gradually eliminate common grammatical errors.
 However, there are still lots of areas for improvement.
-Instead of hiring a professional editor, I went with the Grammarly premium plan which costs $139.95 per year.
+Instead of hiring a professional editor, I went with the Grammarly premium plan, which costs $139.95 annually.